Rescue Tape is one of those products that, once you use it, you wonder how you got by without it.

 You can buy Rescue Tape in all sorts of colors (and clear) directly from the company on Amazon:

-- Rescue Tape on Amazon (I linked to this page so you can pick the color(s) you prefer . . . but beware, there are a few “lesser quality” tapes on this page.)
+- Rescue Tape on Amazon (This product is black.
+Other colors should turn up in the related products area . . . but beware, there are a few “lesser quality” tapes that will turn up as well.)

 It’s also available at various brick-and-mortar stores, including most Pilot travel centers and some other truck stops.
 This is one of those things to get before you need it — while I hope you’ll never be desperate for it, just remember Captain Ron’s words of wisdom: “If it’s going to happen, it’s going to happen out there.”